bokeh/bokeh/docs/bokeh/source/docs/user_guide/styling/dom.rst

 Styles
 ------

-The :class:`~bokeh.models.css.Styles` class can be used to configure inline style attribute of DOM elements directly:
+The :class:`~bokeh.models.Styles` class can be used to configure inline style attribute of DOM elements directly:

 .. code-block:: python